Table of Contents:

 HOFFMAN: But Mark ignored that minimalist focus group.
 And as he was unwilling to retool Tribe for mainstream appeal, the network’s fate was sealed.

 PINCUS: The lesson from Tribe that came resoundingly out for me and still stands out: that as entrepreneurs, part of the journey that we’re on is learning how to separate our winning instincts from our losing ideas.
-I think as a rule of thumb if you’re a good entrepreneur you can assume that your instincts are right 95% percent of time and your ideas might be right 25% percent of the time.
+I think as a rule of thumb if you’re a good entrepreneur you can assume that your instincts are right 95% percent at a time and your ideas might be right 25% percent at the time.

 HOFFMAN: I’m not as certain as Mark when it comes to fixing percentages on things as hard to pin down as instincts and ideas.
 But I do believe that being able to recognize a winning instinct is an essential part of being an entrepreneur.
 And I certainly agree with Mark that you can expect to see a very high mortality rate among your ideas, even if the instinct behind them is right.